 In May 2014, pursuant to a Master Purchase Agreement as subsequently amended, Visteon agreed to divest substantially all of its global Interiors business in exchange for the assumption of certain liabilities related to the Company's Interiors business and the payment of nominal cash consideration.
 Effective November 1, 2014, the Company closed on the majority of the Interiors Divestiture.
-Subsequent to the Master Closing, Visteon completed the sale of Interiors operations in India and Thailand on December 1, 2014 and February 2, 2015, respectively.
-The Company recorded losses of \$16 million and \$326 million during the years ended December 31, 2015 and 2014, respectively, in connection with the divestitures.
-Remaining operations subject to the Interiors Divestiture are located in Argentina and Brazil and are expected to close during 2016, due to delays in third party consents and approvals and other customary closing conditions.
-The Company expects to record losses in connection with the Argentina and Brazil portions of the Interiors Divestiture in future periods upon closing, which are estimated to be approximately \$20 million.
-Assets and liabilities associated with the Argentina and Brazil Interiors operations met the "held for sale" criteria beginning in the second quarter of 2014 and are classified as "Current assets held for sale" or "Current liabilities held for sale" in the Consolidated Balance Sheets.
-The Interior Divestiture also met the conditions for discontinued operations treatment in May 2014, and its operations are presented as such in the statement of operations.
+Subsequent to the Master Closing, Visteon completed the sale of Interiors operations in India, and Thailand on December 1, 2014 and February 2, 2015, respectively.
+On December 1, 2016 the Company completed the sale of its Interiors operations in Argentina and Brazil, recording a loss of \$19 million representing the final working capital cash contribution of \$10 million, and related contractual obligations, representing the completion of the Interiors Divestiture.
+The Company recorded losses of \$22 million, \$16 million and \$326 million of impairment and divestiture losses during the years ended December 31, 2016, 2015 and 2014, respectively, in connection with the divestitures.
+The results of operations for the Interiors business have been classified as income (loss) from discontinued operations, net of tax in the consolidated statements of operation for the year ended December 31, 2016, 2015 and 2014.